Photo courtesy Old Shoe Woman via Flickr |

 Why use these technological supports?

-"Two major reviews of the research in assistive technology (MacArthur, Ferretti, Okolo, & Cavalier, 2001; Okolo, Cavalier, Ferretti, & MacArthur, 2000) confirmed the utility of computer-assisted instruction and synthesized speech feedback to improve students’ phonemic awareness and decoding skills, as well as the benefits of electronic texts to enhance comprehension by compensating for reading difficulties.
+Today's technology allows students with LD to participate like never before; many tools are free to all students in Ontario (through OSAPAC) and require little training.
+Most importantly,"Two major reviews of the research in assistive technology (MacArthur, Ferretti, Okolo, & Cavalier, 2001; Okolo, Cavalier, Ferretti, & MacArthur, 2000) confirmed the utility of computer-assisted instruction and synthesized speech feedback to improve students’ phonemic awareness and decoding skills, as well as the benefits of electronic texts to enhance comprehension by compensating for reading difficulties.
 Assistive technologies include text-to-speech software, word-processing programs, voice-recognition software, and software for organizing ideas.While these technologies are relatively new, they hold the promise of bridging the gap between a student’s needs and abilities."
 (Urquhart Engstrom, p.31).

 Integrating explicit instruction of reading strategies and assistive technology can improve content area comprehension.
 Students can improve accuracy, speed, and comprehension of text which will therefore allow them to better demonstrate their understanding of course material.
 More importantly, students with LD are cognitively capable of grade-appropriate work and need academic challenge; limiting critical thinking, using low level vocabulary for academic vocabulary, or substituting easier texts for challenging texts should not be accommodations.
 Rather, teaching students how to access these texts using assistive technology will enable success.
 To best accommodate our students with learning disabilities, we need to ensure careful planning and classroom instruction which will accommodate for any deficits a student may be experiencing.